cfgraeme/OperatingSystems340/README.txt

 homework 2 is a basic shell. topics: parsing, forking a child process, reaping, utilizing pointers.

 homework 3 uses threads to get the number of anchor-tagged links from a URL, using a text file of URLs.
 NOTE: some URLs hang!

+homework 4 uses threads and mutex locks to simulate the dining philosophers problem, and detect deadlock.